 Locally common, but often may be found in small scattered colonies.
 In the Sandhill area in Wood County, in one day I saw over 30 individuals, an unusual concentration for this species.

-Early Acadian Hairstreak Sightings
+Recent Acadian Hairstreak Sightings